Scheppach

 Possible Causes

-Worn front or rear alternator bearings, Misaligned rotor, Contaminants in bearing, Over‑tensioned drive belt (if belt‑driven)
+Worn front or rear alternator bearings, Misaligned rotor, Contaminants in the bearing, Over-tensioned drive belt (if belt-driven)

 How to Fix / Troubleshooting

-Safety first: Turn OFF the generator and disconnect battery negative.
+Safety first: Turn OFF the generator and disconnect the battery negative terminal.
 Allow rotating parts to stop completely.

 - Spin test: Rotate the alternator rotor or pulley by hand (engine off).
 Listen for grinding or roughness.
 Any roughness indicates bearing wear.

-- Check belt tension: On belt‑driven units, verify belt tension is within spec.
-Over‑tight belts accelerate bearing wear.
+- Check belt tension: On belt-driven units, verify belt tension is within specification.
+Over-tight belts accelerate bearing wear.
 Adjust as needed.

 - Inspect for metal dust: Look for metallic dust or shavings around the alternator vents, a sign of bearing failure.